KasperskyLab/klara/install/README.md

 In order to start Worker automatically at boot, please check [Supervisor installation](supervisor.md)

-Next step would be starting Worker from supervisor:
+Next step would be starting Worker using `supervisorctl`:
 ```
 sudo supervisorctl start klara_worker start
 ```